ablink4/PersonalJournal/README.md

 # Future Ideas

-I am not actively making updates to this application at this time, although I may return to it at some point.
 If you have interest in seeing a new feature or an issue you would like to see fixed, submit an issue or a pull request and I'm happy to help.
 I have some ideas for the future that I may make at some point:

 - Notify the user if there is unsaved content and they try to navigate away, either to another entry or exiting the application
 - Implement support for rich text